bextdev797/GCash/README.md

-# GCash
+## GCash

-Implement GCash in App Inventor for Filipinos
+An App Inventor 2 extension created using Rush.